 Log in to the meeting five minutes early!

 Let others know that you will be in do not disturb mode.
 If you live with roommates, family, etc. let them know that you will be in a video interview and ask them not to enter the room you are doing it in.
 Also, turn off any messengers on your computer – log out of Facebook, LinkedIn…and any other program that might start making noise to notify you of messages.
 Turn off your phone once you have successfully logged in to the meeting.
 If you have joined the meeting and your interviewer has not logged in, then you may need to switch your phone back on to see if they are trying to connect with you via phone.

 Eliminate any potential distractions!

-Finally, when you are picking that nice shirt, stick to a solid color.
-Patterns can not only be distracting they can also come through as “pixely” on screen.
+Finally, when you are picking out your shirt, stick to a solid color.
+Patterns can be distracting.
+They can also come through as “pixely” on screen.

 So there you have it, in addition to doing all of the regular preparation for a job interview, don’t forget these 5 things you need to do before a video job interview.

 Take a look at these posts for more job interview hacks: